TritonDataCenter/sdc-cloudapi/docs/index.md

 tags         | Object   | An object of key/value pairs that allows clients to categorize images by any given criteria eula         | String   | URL of the End User License Agreement (EULA) for the image acl          | Array    | Access Control List.
 An array of account UUIDs given access to a private image.
-The field is only relevant to private images. error        | Object   | If `state=="failed"`, resulting from [CreateImageFromMachine](#CreateImageFromMachine) failure, then there may be an error object of the form `{"code": "<string error code>", "message": "<string desc>"}` error.code   | String   | A CamelCase string code for this error, e.g. "PrepareImageDidNotRun".
+The field is only relevant to private images. origin       | UUID     | If the image is incremental, this field is the UUID of the image on which this image is built.
+An incremental image only includes the difference from the origin image. error        | Object   | If `state=="failed"`, resulting from [CreateImageFromMachine](#CreateImageFromMachine) failure, then there may be an error object of the form `{"code": "<string error code>", "message": "<string desc>"}` error.code   | String   | A CamelCase string code for this error, e.g. "PrepareImageDidNotRun".
 See [GetImage](#GetImage) docs for a table of error.code values error.message| String   | A short description of the image creation failure